enigma-dev-historic/ActionLibraryReader/README.md

 Building
 -------
 This library was written using Qt Creator 5.2 and compiles with the framework, but does not rely on it.
-The Library is C++11 compliant and can also be built by running GNU make on the directory.
+The library is C++11 compliant and can also be built by running GNU make on the directory.